What is pioglitazone?

 congestive heart failure or heart disease;

-Taking pioglitazone may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes with pioglitazone.
+Pioglitazone may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

-Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking pioglitazone.
-Talk with your doctor if you are concerned about this possibility.
+Women may be more likely to have a broken bone while using pioglitazone.
+Talk with your doctor about ways to keep your bones healthy.

 How should I take pioglitazone?

-Pioglitazone is usually taken once daily.
-You may take the medicine with or without food.
+Pioglitazone is usually taken once daily, with or without food.

 Pioglitazone is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.